alphagov/reliability-engineering/source/documentation/monitoring-alerts/paas-metric-exporter.md

 6. Bind your app to the Prometheus service
   - `cf bind-service <app-name> <service-instance-name>`

-### IP whitelist your app
+### IP safelist your app

-IP whitelist is a security feature often used for limiting and controlling access to an app to trusted users.
+IP safelist is a security feature often used for limiting and controlling access to an app to trusted users.
 It works by only allowing traffic through from a list of trusted IP addresses or IP ranges.

 By using the `paas-ip-authentication-route-service` you will only allow traffic from GDS Prometheis and [GDS Office IPs][].

-1. Register the IP whitelist route service as a user-provided service in your PaaS space.
+1. Register the IP safelist route service as a user-provided service in your PaaS space.

     `cf create-user-provided-service paas-ip-authentication-route-service -r https://paas-ip-authentication-route-service.cloudapps.digital`